yardenshoham/nalgeon.github.io/content/posts/2022/python-stdlib-changes/index.md

 The rest of the standard library modules receive undeservedly little attention.
 I want to fix this and tell you about the novelties introduced in versions 3.8–3.10.

-> This is not an exhaustive list, of course.
+> **Note**.
+This is not an exhaustive list, of course.
 I write only about those changes that interested me personally.
 But since I am not too much different from the "average" Python backend developer, it is likely that you will also be interested.
 Let me know if I missed something.

 The modules are in alphabetical order, so if you get bored with the first (little-known) ones, do not be discouraged — it gets more exciting further.